 Build up your budget defense and approach this budget season with clarity, pragmatism – and smart, data-driven decision-making.

 While pundits debate the exact criteria of a recession, many in-house Legal Department budgets are already experiencing the squeeze of one.

-Indeed, the median total legal spend in 2022 is $2.4 million, down from $3 million last year – a decrease of 20 percent.
+Indeed, the median total legal spend in 2022 was $2.4 million, down from $3 million in 2021 – a decrease of 20 percent.
 This comes from a report from the Association of Corporate Counsel, which surveyed more than 400 in-house teams spanning 24 industries and 26 countries.

 During times of economic uncertainty, it’s important to approach budget season with clarity and pragmatism – and smart, data-driven decision-making.
 Not only will this increase the likelihood that the Finance team approves your requests on the front end, it will ameliorate major pain later if your in-house legal team is asked for cuts mid-year.
 After all, who is in a better position to optimize legal budget for in-house legal teams: the Legal Department or an anxious Finance team?

 Effective in-house Legal Department budgets are built around long-term business objectives.
 This requires proactive conversations with division leaders and the C-suite to learn about major initiatives and related legal needs.
 A new geographical territory, product launch or acquisition could significantly affect your spend, certainly – but the more closely your budget mirrors the company’s business goals, the more likely the Legal Department will be seen as a source of value, not cost.

 From there, in-house legal budgets build out, accounting for people costs, outside spend, contingency collections, legal technology tools and more.
 Consult Xakia’s guide, 10 Steps to a Smarter In-House Legal Budget, for step-by-step instructions – and a sample template.

 Once a smart budget is in place, your in-house team will be far better positioned to weather turbulent times.